htcondor/htcondor/docs/man-pages/condor_submit.rst

     automatically defined for **submit_event_notes**, causing the
     logged submit event to identify the DAG node job submitted.

+    :index:`submit_event_notes<single: ulog_execute_attrs; submit commands>`
+ ulog_execute_attrs = <attribute-list>
+    A comma-seperated list of machine ClassAd attribute names.
+The named attributes and their values are written as part of the execution event in the job event log.

     :index:`use_oauth_services<single: use_oauth_services; submit commands>`
  use_oauth_services = <list of credential service names>
     A comma-separated list of credential-providing service names for